AdobeDocs/experience-manager-cloud-service.en/help/assets/organize-assets.md

 ## Organize assets using tags {#use-tags-to-organize-assets}

-Adding tags to assets makes them more easy to retrieve during a search, create collections using the search results, boost search ranking for some assets, and apply AI algorithms of Adobe Sensei for asset discovery.
+Adding tags to assets makes them easier to retrieve during a search, create collections using the search results, boost search ranking for some assets, and apply AI algorithms of Adobe Sensei for asset discovery.

 [!DNL Adobe Experience Manager Assets] uses a self-learning algorithm to create highly descriptive tags that allow you to find the right asset in just a few clicks.
 Smart tagging uses Adobe Sensei, artificial intelligence and machine learning framework, which can be trained to recognize and apply both standard and business-specific tags to imagery.
 Smart Tags can also identify content, individual words, or phrases and automatically apply descriptive tags to assets.